acostabh/ML-Unarchive-Projects-add-new-member-sample-script/README.md

 ## Data prep ##

   1. open terminal
-  2. Navigate to the folder where you saved the script
+  2. Navigate to the folder where you saved the scripts
     - E.G: cd ~/Documents/ML-Unarchive-Projects-add-new-member-sample-script
   3. Run the script: ./get_projects.sh w and ./get_users.sh w
     - this step will write out the ML_Archived_Projects.csv and users.csv files into the folder above
-  4. Follow the instructions on the prompt
+  4. Follow the instructions on the prompt (if any)
   5. Use the file users.csv to update the ML_Archived_Projects.csv file.
       - Delete from ML_Archived_Projects.csv any project that you DON'T want to un-archive
       - Add the respective user IDs to the column "user_id" on ML_Archived_Projects.csv.
 You can add multiple IDs to this field, but they must each be separated by a / without spaces.